"I like to say there should be no rules in the bedroom or kitchen. The exception is curing meats. The rules for this process are rigid."Meathead

 All my recipes use Prague Powder #1, the most common curing salt.
 It is approximately 94% plain old salt with approximately 6% sodium nitrite, some anticaking agents, and a tiny bit of red dye.
 The red dye is not for the meat, it turns the salt pink so you don't mistake it for regular salt or sugar in your pantry.
 It is not the same thing as Himalayan pink salt or Prague Powder #2.
 Prague Powder #2 and some other curing salts contain nitrates (with an a) which can form nitrosamines which can be carcinogenic under certain circumstances.
 It's not easy to find Prague Powder #1 in groceries, but butcher shops, sporting goods stores where they sell sausage making gear, and Amazon.com carry it.
 Just click the link.
 If you can't get it, don't substitute.

-Table salt contains some additives that we don't need, so I recommend Morton's kosher salt because it is purer.
-But, as I explain in my article on salt, the grain size and the air spaces between the grains plays an important role in the salinity, or the quantity of NaCl.
-A teaspoon of table salt contains almost twice as much NaCl than a teaspoon of Morton's Kosher Salt because it is smaller grain and tighter packed.
+Table salt contains some additives that we don't need, so I recommend Morton Coarse Kosher Salt because it is purer.
+But, as I explain in my article on salt (click the link), the grain size and the air spaces between the grains plays an important role in the salinity, or the quantity of NaCl.
+A teaspoon of table salt contains almost twice as much NaCl than a teaspoon of Morton Coarse Kosher Salt because it is smaller grain and tighter packed.
 Since salinity is a key part of these recipes, I have standardized on the most common kosher salt, Morton's.
 Diamond Crystal and other brands are different salinity by volume and will not work in my recipes.
 Don't tell me you can't find Morton's.
 It should be in every grocery store.
 If you insist on another salt you must alter the quantity.
 Use the conversions in my article on salt.

 Why I recommend hot smoking